PetarMihalj/cpack/README.md

 These sources can be found in the other [repo](https://github.com/PetarMihalj/cpack_lib_example), where you can see both the original source and the resoluting packaged file.

-# Limitations:
+### Limitations:

 The main limitation of this system is that it has to decide whether to include a file or not, and this has to be specified manually.
 This has to be done since some headers are non portable, and can't be expanded on your local pc and then submitted to online judges.

-Check out the cpack_common.hpp file; this is how you should include system dependant files (for example bits/stdc++.h).
+Check out the `cpack_common.hpp` file; this is how you should include system dependant files (for example `bits/stdc++.h`).
 Having them wrapped in this format is neccesary for cpack to ignore them while packaging your source.
-Alternatively, just include the cpack_common.hpp file; this should be enough for all competitive programming use cases.
+Alternatively, just include the `cpack_common.hpp`; this should be enough for all competitive programming use cases.

-# Setup: (tested on linux system with gcc 10.2.0 and bash 5.1.0)
+### Setup: (tested on linux system with gcc 10.2.0 and bash 5.1.0)

 1. Download/clone the repo into some folder
-2. Add a symbolic link to the script or alias it in your .bashrc
+2. Add a symbolic link to the `cpack` script or alias it in your `.bashrc`
 3. (optional) Change compilation flags in the flags file

-# How to build a library around this?
+#### How to build a library around this?
 Check out the source [repo](https://github.com/PetarMihalj/cpack_lib_example), in which I describe how to create a library compatible with this system.